Getting Synthetics Right: A Best Practices Series for Synthetic Tests You Can Trust

 Here’s what’s coming:

-Tune your alerts to surface issues, not noise.
+Tune your detectors to surface issues, not noise, and make alerts something your team can trust.

 If you're looking to reduce alert fatigue, increase trust in your tests, or improve what you've already built, this series will give you a strong foundation.